 In Mesquite ISD, medication orders must be submitted with a parent request for medication administration at school.

-- Medication orders are written by health-care professionals (MD, DO, DDS, APN, PA, etc.) who are licensed by the State of Texas and who have the authority to write prescriptions.
+- Medication orders are written by health-care professionals (MD, DO, DDS, Advanced Practice Nurse, or Physician Assistant) who are licensed by the State of Texas and who have the authority to write prescriptions.

-- They may be presented in various forms such as a prescription label, a Diabetes Management Plan signed by a physician, an Asthma Action Plan signed by a health-care professional with prescriptive authority, or a written medication order
+- Orders may be presented in various forms such as a prescription label, a Diabetes Management Plan signed by a physician, an Asthma Action Plan signed by a health-care professional with prescriptive authority, or a written medication order.

 Student medication and supplies necessary for administration at school are provided by a student's parent or guardian with the exception of emergency stock epinephrine auto-injectors.
-It is highly recommended that any student that has a known allergy with anaphylaxis have their own prescribed epinephrine auto-injector at school.
+It is highly recommended that any student with a known allergy and anaphylaxis have their own prescribed epinephrine auto-injector at school.

 A Parent Request for Medication Administration at School form submitted annually must be on file for each medication considered for administration at school, including insulin.
 The form includes a signature line for the student's physician to sign for sample or over-the-counter medication and will suffice as an order when: